jaycoskey/Bananagrams/README.md

       * Due to hash collisions, the resulting 4-word list(s) found might not actually complement the 8-word list.
         * This is why the "solution" is called a "possible solution".
 * **Possible future ideas:**
+  * Generalize the cache and search functions to be data-driven, rather than using special cases hard-wired into the code.
   * Modify the search to use async calls, or some other form of parallelism.
-  * For the hash function, I mapped the letters of the alphabet to consecutive prime numbers, multiplied them together, then took the result modulo 10^15.
+  * For the hash function, I mapped the letters of the alphabet to consecutive prime numbers, multiplied them together, then took the result modulo 2^63.
     This results in a hash of the set of letters that (a) is independent of the order of letters, and (b) could fit in a 64-bit int.
-    Unfortunately, the modulo operation leaves open but open the possibility of a hash collision.
+    Tradeoff: The modulo operation improves performance (TODO: confirm) at a cost: it leaves open the possibility of a hash collision.
-    The rate of hash collisions might be reduced or even eliminated if we applied two optimizations.

 # Bananagram Challenge History